jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-container-configuration.md

 > [!IMPORTANT]
 > The `Eula`, `Billing`, and `ApiKey` options must be specified to run the container; otherwise, the container won't start.
 For more information, see [Billing](luis-container-howto.md#billing).
-> The ApiKey value is the **Key** from the Keys and Endpoints page in the LUIS portal and is also available on the Azure `Cognitive Services` resource keys page.
+> The ApiKey value is the **Key** from the Keys and Endpoints page in the LUIS portal and is also available on the Azure `Cognitive Research Technologies` resource keys page.

 ### Basic example